 Some lenders will issue refunds if they made a mistake when validating your auto insurance policy.
 If a lender purchased a CPI policy when you have enough coverage, you can ask for a refund.
 You will have to submit adequate proof and the required documentation, and the lender will issue a refund for the period.

 Can my lender really make me pay for CPI Insurance?

 Yes, it's legal for a lender to impose CPI Insurance, as long as they give you ample warning and a few chances to buy your own policy.

 If I buy regular car insurance, can I cancel my CPI insurance?

 Yes, if you buy full coverage car insurance and show the lender your proof of insurance, you can continue to make payments on your new car insurance, and your lender will cancel the CPI insurance policy.

 Compare Rates, Avoid CPI Insurance

-Use SmartFinancial's free insurance comparison tool to compare coverages and rates to find one that is best and most affordable for you.
+Why wait until you're caught being underinsured or uninsured?
+Your lender has the right to insist that you're insured with full-coverage car insurance.
+Don't wait until your lender forces an expensive car insurance policy on you.
+Use SmartFinancial's free insurance comparison tool to compare coverages and rates to find one that is most affordable.
 Just enter your zip code below to get started.